The Best Places to Visit in Sussex

 Sussex vineyards

-Sussex is fast gaining a reputation for producing superb wine and you’ll find vineyards aplenty from east to west.
-That means you really cannot leave Sussex without visiting at least one, and in order to really do our wine justice, you should probably visit half a dozen.
-To be honest, it’s hard to cherry-pick the best of the bunch (excuse the pun) because they nearly all have something great to offer, but working our way from east to west, here are some suggestions:
+Sussex is producing superb wine and you’ll find vineyards aplenty from east to west.
+That means you really cannot leave Sussex without visiting at least one, and in order to really do our wine justice, you should probably visit half a dozen or try one of a growing number of wine trails.

 • The Rathfinny Estate near Polegate and Eastbourne was established in 2010.
 Their three principal grape varieties are Pinot Noir, Chardonnay and Pinot Meunier as well as a small amount of Pinot Gris and they are known for their world-class sparkling wines.
 More importantly, they have a Tasting Room Restaurant and also offer vineyard picnics, summer tours and cellar visits.